bowseruk/readme-generator-nodejs/README.md

 ## Installation

-To use the node.js module.
-You first must install node.js.
-Instruction can be found at the node.js link in the credits section of this readme.
-You then run npm install in the root of this project.
+For node.js, install node.js as per the instructions on its webpage.
+This can be found in the credits section.
+Once it is installed, run "npm install" on the root of the project folder in a terminal window.
+Once this is complete run "node index.js".

-The webpage can be used from the link.
+For the web-based option, just go to the [website](https://bowseruk.github.io/readme-generator-nodejs/).

 ## Usage